 • Salt.
 A must in baked goods to balance out the sweetness!

 • Eggs.
 Three large eggs not only add fluffiness, but protein and healthy fats too!
-If you’re looking for a vegan option, you can try using 3 flax eggs instead.
+Need a vegan option?
+Try my vegan pumpkin bread with a luscious vanilla cream cheese frosting.

 • Turbinado sugar and pepitas.
 Totally optional, but highly recommended for a sweet crunchy topping.

-I LOVE this recipe as-is, but if you’d like to change it up or add a bit of extra pizzaz, here are several suggestions.
+I LOVE this easy pumpkin bread recipe as-is, but if you’d like to change up the taste or add a bit of extra pizzaz, here are several suggestions.

 • Glaze.
 Add a glaze for real decadence!
 Make a glaze by mixing 1/4 cup confectioners’ sugar with 1 to 2 teaspoons milk.
 Mix until smooth and drizzle over the cooled bread.
 Alternatively, you could add cream cheese frosting over the top.

 • Nuts.
-If you love nuts, add about 1/2 cup finely chopped pecans or walnuts to the batter.
+If you love nuts, add about 1/2 to 1 cup finely chopped pecans or walnuts to the batter.

 • Fruit.
-Stir about 1/2 cup dried cranberries, dried tart cherries, raisins, or chopped dates into the batter.
+Stir about 1/2 to 1 cup dried cranberries, dried tart cherries, raisins, or chopped dates into the batter.

 • Chocolate.
 If you’re craving chocolate, fold 1/2 cup dark chocolate chips into the batter, and sprinkle more over the top, too.